Elementary Real Analysis: Infinities, neighborhoods, limits

 Let $A=\pm\infty$.
-We may assume that $B,K\ne0$ and have the same sign $s$ (else the right side is not defined).
-Then (3) equates the same infinity with the sign equal to the product of the sign of $A$ and the sign $s$.
-Suppose that $A\in\R$.
-We may assume that $A\ne0$ and that $B+K$ is not the indefinite expression $\pm\infty+(\mp\infty)$.
-It follows that then (3) equates the same infinity.
+We assume that $B,K\ne0$ and have the same sign $s$; else the right side is not defined.
+Then the same infinity with the sign equal to the product of the sign of $A$ and the sign $s$ is correctly equated.
+Let $A\in\R$.
+We may assume that $A\ne0$ and that $B+K\ne\pm\infty+(\mp\infty)$ (same signs).
+It follows that the same infinity is correctly equated.

-Finally, we consider the linear order $(\R^*,<)$ (Exercise~\ref{ex_rozsRjeLinUsp}).
-It is easy to check that the axiom of positivity holds. \kduk